ahmadalli/public-notes/docs/0130-drones/010-legal-preparations.md

 - Do not fly over people or above 120m.
 - Respect people's privacy.
 Get consent if capturing identifiable individuals.
   - People might be identifiable by their faces, location, or any other means.

+## Q/A

+### Can I fly a drone at night?

+I couldn't find any restrictions on flying drones at night in the EASA documentations and the Netherlands' local regulations refer to the EASA documentations.
+So to the best of my knowledge, there's no restriction on flying drones at night.

+### Do I need a license to fly a C0 drone even if it has a camera?

+No, according to [the EASA documentations](https://www.easa.europa.eu/en/domains/civil-drones/drones-regulatory-framework-background/open-category-civil-drones) you don't need a license to fly a C0 drone.
+You only need to register as an operator.